15 Hilarious First Reactions to the Invention of the Bikini

-Doubling down on the bikini's scandalous reputation, its inventor, Louis Réard declared that a swimsuit couldn't truly be called a bikini unless it could be slipped through a wedding band.
+Doubling down on the bikini's scandalous reputation, in advertisements in 1950, bikini inventor Réard declared that a swimsuit couldn't truly be called a bikini unless it could be slipped through a wedding band.

 The National Legion of Decency, an organization committed to keeping potentially racy material off the big screen, was eager to get bikinis out of movie theaters across the United States.
 It seems their crusade worked for some time: Hays production codes, which had been introduced in the 1930s, were being enforced to keep these scandalous swimsuits—and particularly images of women's navels—out of movie theaters.